grapa-dev/grapa/docs/SYSTYPES.md

 1.921875

 > (30.75) << 4
-492
+492.0
 ```

 # $ID
-Any identifier (starts with a letter and can follow with numbers and '-' but can not end with '-') will be initialized as an $ID.
+Any identifier (starts with a letter and can follow with letters or numbers will be initialized as an $ID.
 And an $ID can be used for many things, including associating a value.
-The '@' symbol is used to de-reference an $ID to retrieve the data stored.
+Optionally, the '@' symbol is used to de-reference an $ID to retrieve the data stored - which is useful when being used in a location that requires and $ID (such as a label).
+When used in a location that requires a value, an $ID will be automatically dereferenced.

 Example of using an $ID as a variable:
 ```
 > x = "hi"

-> @x
+> x
 hi

-> @x + " test"
+> x + " test"
 hi test

+> {x:"test"}
+{"x":"test"}

+> {@x:"test"}
+{"hi":"test"}
 ```

 # $LIST